2022–23 UEFA Women's Champions League qualifying rounds

 The 2022–23 UEFA Women's Champions League qualifying rounds began on 18 August and ended on 29 September 2022.

 A total of 68 teams competed in the group stage qualifying rounds of the 2022–23 UEFA Women's Champions League, which included two rounds, with 46 teams in the Champions Path and 22 teams in the League Path.
-The 12 winners in the round 2 (seven from Champions Path, five from League Path) advanced to the group stage, to join the four teams that enter in that round.
+The 12 winners in the round 2 (seven from Champions Path, five from League Path) advanced to the group stage, joining the four teams that entered in that round.

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).

 Teams

 Champions Path

 The Champions Path included all league champions which did not qualify directly for the group stage, and consisted of the following rounds: